Vertebroplasty & Kyphoplasty

 You may be given medications to help prevent nausea and pain, and antibiotics to help prevent infection.

-The area through which the hollow needle, or trocar, will be inserted will be shaved, sterilized and covered with a surgical drape.
+The area through which the hollow needle, or trocar, will be inserted will be shaved, sterilized with a cleaning solution and covered with a surgical drape.

 A local anesthetic is then injected into the skin and deep tissues, near the fracture.

 A very small skin incision is made at the site.